Medically Reviewed by Barrett Eubanks, M.D.

 Phakic intraocular lenses (IOLs) are like a contact lens that can be implanted into your eye, so they permanently correct your vision.
 While not as popular as laser-based surgeries like LASIK, phakic IOLs are another option for correcting severe myopia, or nearsightedness, with or without astigmatism.

-These small synthetic lenses come in two varieties.
-One can be placed behind the iris, but in front of your eye’s natural lens, while the other is placed behind your natural lens.
-Either way, these change how light is refracted through your eye and onto your retina.
+These small synthetic lenses are placed behind the iris, but in front of your eye’s natural lens.
+This changes how light is refracted through your eye and onto your retina.